Difference Between Ball Valve and Gate Valve

 Figure 2.
 Ball valve

 A ball valve controls the flow of gas or liquid.
 It uses a round ball with a hole inside it.
-Its axis’s quarter-turn (90 degrees) determines if the medium can pass through or obstruct it.
+The axis’s quarter-turn (90 degrees) determines if the medium can pass through or obstruct it.

 These valves have an extended service life and maintain stable sealing performance throughout their lifespan, even when inactive.
 As a consequence, they are more widely used as shut-off valves than others, such as gate valves.